 Give An Example Of How You Work Within A Team

-This question can be hard to answer as it’s sometimes difficult for us to see ourselves through the eyes of others.
-In this instance, try to list the positives that you bring to a teamwork setting and don’t be afraid to even mention other areas where you find help and strength from others.
+This question can be hard to answer.
+Why? it’s sometimes difficult for us to see ourselves through the eyes of others.
+In this instance, try to list the positives that you bring to a teamwork setting.
+Don’t be afraid to even mention other areas where you find help and strength from others.

 Tell Me About A Time Where You Made A Decision That Wasn’t Popular And How You Handled It